Back surgery. It

 researchers state that no adverse effects from chiropractic manipulation

-or mobilization treatment applied to patients who have implanted spine stimulators for pain control are seen in their findings.
+or mobilization treatment applied to patients who have implanted spine stimulators for pain control are noted in their findings.
 (4) Finally,

 a post-surgical patient responds positively to